 Definitions Approval An authorisation granted by CAA to carry DG that is otherwise forbidden, where the ICAO TIs state that an approval may be granted.
 Baggage Personal property of a passenger or crew member carried on an aircraft with that person.
 Cargo Any property carried on an aircraft other than mail and baggage.
 Competency- based Training Training and assessment characterised by the defining and setting of performance standards, development of training to meet those standards, and training and assessment against those standards.
 Dangerous Goods (DG) Articles or substances which are capable of posing a hazard to health, safety, property, or the environment and which are shown in the list of DG in the ICAO TIs, or which are classified according to the ICAO TIs.
-Note: This definition is from the TIs and differs slightly from the definition in the Civil Aviation Act (1990).
+Note : This definition is from the TIs and more closely aligns to differs slightly from the definition in the CA Civil Aviation Act 2023 than the 1990 Act.
+(19090).
 Exemption An authorisation, other than an approval, granted by CAA providing relief from the requirements of the ICAO TIs.
 6 IATA DGR The International Air Transport Association's Dangerous Goods Regulations.
 ICAO Technical Instructions (TIs) The International Civil Aviation Organisation's Document 9284: Technical Instructions for the Safe Transport of Dangerous Goods by Air.
-Note: For a full definition, refer to the TIs.
+Note : For a full definition, refer to the TIs.
 Will-carry An operator who carries DG as cargo.
 Will-not-carry An operator who elects not to carry DG as cargo.
 A will-not-carry operator may still carry DG under other provisions, such as DG carried by passengers and crew.

-$^{^6}$ An exemption is provided for in S37 of the CA Act 1990.
-An exemption is also provided for in the ICAO TIs, but any request for a DG exemption will be considered as a S37 exemption.
+6 An exemption is provided for in section 322 of the CA Act 2023 S37 of the CA Act 1990.
+An exemption is also provided for in the ICAO TIs, but any request for a DG exemption will be considered as a section 322 S37 exemption.